The 30-Day Password Elimination Plan for Workforce Identity

 Workshop format

-• 45–60 minutes virtual session
+- 45–60 minute virtual session

-• Produces a documented gap map and recommended actions
+- Documented gap map and actions

 Why it matters

 This workshop focuses on trust decisions, not tools.
-It surfaces:
+It reveals where identity is assumed, where proof is lacking, and where risk and cost intersect.

 Summary

-If you’re ready to eliminate shared secrets from your identity model contact me today – malcolm@idbyvo.com
+If you’re ready to eliminate shared secrets from your identity model, contact me today – malcolm@idbyvo.com